Effective March 1, 2024, Douglas Yang has been elected as partner at Sheppard Mullin.

 Areas of Practice

 Prior to joining Sheppard Mullin, Doug served as a law clerk to the Honorable Helen Gillmor of the U.S. District Court for the District of Hawaii.
 While in law school, Doug served as the Executive Editor of the Boston University Public Interest Law Journal.

 Doug is a member of the Los Angeles County Bar Association’s Judicial Appointments Committee, Amicus Briefs Committee, and Access to Justice Committee.
 In addition, Doug serves on the board of the Los Angeles Chapter of the Wisconsin Alumni Association.

-- First chaired wage and hour trial involving allegations of unpaid bonuses in Ventura County Superior Court, resulting in favorable defense verdict.
+- First chaired wage and hour trial involving allegations of unpaid bonuses brought against restaurant group in Ventura County Superior Court, resulting in favorable defense verdict.